Help us improve your experience.

 Global Parameters and Variables in Junos OS Automation Scripts

-Junos OS automatically provides input to automation scripts when they are executed.
+Junos OS automatically provides input to automation scripts when the scripts are executed.
 The script can reference this input, which includes device-specific information about the script execution environment such as the device hostname, the script type, and the user executing the script.
 This information is useful for creating scripts that respond to a variety of complex scenarios.

 XSLT Syntax